 With a population of less than 85,000, Seychelles demography is still comprised of people with different ethnic backgrounds, beliefs, and cultures.
 The country gained its independence on 1976 from British rule.
 However, the first people to inhabit the group of islands were the French in the 1770s.
 The citizens of Seychelles are known as Seychellois, and 90% of the populations inhabit the main island known as Mahe.
 The remaining 10% inhabit the other islands though not all islands are inhabited.
-The major ethnic groups in Seychelles are the Seychellois African, also known as Creole, along with people of Indian and Chinese origin.
+The major ethnic groups in Seychelles are the Seychellois, also known as Creole, along with people of Indian and Chinese origin.

-The Creole are the leading ethnic group of Seychelles, accounting for 76,000 members of the population.
-Their history is traced back when Africans (mostly the East Africans and people of Madagascar) were brought to the islands as slaves to work in the sugarcane and coffee farms owned by the French.
-The primary language spoken by Seychellois Africans is Seychellois Creole though many understand English and French.
+The Seychellois Creole is the leading ethnic group of Seychelles, accounting for 76,000 members of the population.
+According to the World Factbook, most Seychellois are descendants of early settlers and traders of mixed origin, including French, British, Africa, Chinese, and Middle Eastern.
+There was no indigenous population of the islands of Seychelles prior to the settlement of French plantation owners and their East African slaves brought to work the sugarcane and coffee plantations.
+Today, the primary language spoken by the Seychellois is Seychellois Creole though many understand English and French.

 The group known as Indo-Seychellois are the second largest ethnic group in Seychelles with a total population of approximately 5,000.
 Their origin is traced to the Indians who settled in Seychelles when they were brought there as laborers.
 A majority of them speak Creole, English, or French, while a small number speak Hindi.
 Their presence is highly felt since most local shops have items consumed by their group and a Hindu temple has been built on the main Island of Mahe for their religious worship.